Frequently Asked Questions About Illinois Wrongful Death Claims

 At one time, the common law did not allow the families of those who have died as a result of the negligence of another to collect damages for the death of their loved one.
 Fortunately, this is no longer the case.
 In Illinois, the families of those who have lost a loved one due to the negligence of another may bring what is known as a wrongful death claim against the responsible party.
 This claim – essentially the same claim that the deceased person would have had – allows family members to bring claims for medical bills, funerary expenses, lost wages and more, providing families with the help they need to cover quickly mounting bills.

-Under the Illinois Wrongful Death Act, the next of kin of a deceased person are entitled to bring a claim against a negligent party.
+Under the Illinois Wrongful Death Act, those who qualify as next of kin of a deceased person are entitled to bring a claim against a negligent party.
 The term “next of kin” is a technical one under the statute and may include, depending on the circumstances, the siblings of the deceased, the spouse of the deceased, the children of the deceased, or the deceased’s parents.

-Even thought the action is brought in the name of the administrator of the deceased person’s estate, neither the administrator nor the estate itself has any right to the judgment recovered.
-Thus, the amount recovered in the suit are not part of the decedent’s estate liable to the claims of creditors.
+Even though the action is brought in the name of the administrator of the deceased person’s estate, neither the administrator nor the estate itself has any right to the judgment recovered.
+Thus, the amount recovered in the suit is not part of the decedent’s estate liable to the claims of creditors.

 Although each case is unique, a plaintiff must prove the following to be successful in a wrongful death claim in Illinois: